Conte-Ecology/visualizationMaps/westbrookSections/README.md

 Antennae locations are mapped to the flowlines based on existing deployment information.
-Antennae have been added, moved, and removed over the history of the sample, so locations are mapped to the flowlines based on their location during each sample.
+Antennae have been added, moved, and removed over the history of the sample, so locations are mapped to the flowlines based on their location at the time of each sample.

 The script uses the `antenna_deployment`, `data_seasonal_sampling`, and `data_sites` tables in the "westbrook" database along with the flowlines layer to generate a single output table for all of the antenna locations.
-If the antenna deployment information is updated in the future, the script may need to be updated as well.
-An example of this would be the inclusion of antenna from a new drainage.
+If the antenna deployment information is updated in the future to include new drainages, the script may need to be updated as well.

 ### Execution
-Open the `createAntennaLocations.R` script and edit the variables in the "specify inputs" section.
+Open the `createAntennaLocations.R` script and edit the variables in the "Specify inputs" section.
 The `baseDir` variable is the filepath to the project directory.
 The `user` and `password` variables are your credentials for the "westbrook" database on osensei.